-An over-income family that declines to pay the alternative rent or enter into a NPHOI lease will continue to be a public housing program participant in the period before termination.
-Such termination will become effective no more than six months after the end of the 24-month grace period (or upon HUD approval, the 36-month grace period).
+An over-income family that declines to pay the alternative rent or enters into a NPHOI lease will continue to be a public housing program participant in the period before termination.
+Such termination will become effective no more than six months after the end of the 24-month grace period.